Bluegrass Conference (Iowa): History

 Despite the enrollment figures, all schools but Diagonal and Orient-Macksburg play football, fielding 8-man teams.
 Before Russell and Fox Valley shut down, they also played 8-man football.
 Most of the schools also field teams in baseball, softball, volleyball, basketball, and track and field.

 Iowa Christian Academy officials announced on November 28, 2018, that the school would close.
 Students were encouraged to attend Grandview Christian School.

+On June 11, 2024, Orient-Macksburg School Board voted to dissolve the school district, citing low enrollment, staffing issues, and financial shortfalls.
+This will effectively remove them from the conference.